arturograu/country_flags/README.md

 ## Credits

-Thanks to [jovial_svg](https://github.com/zathras/jovial_svg) which is used to render the SVG images from binary files.
+Special thanks to [jovial_svg](https://github.com/zathras/jovial_svg) which is utilized to render the SVG images from binary files.
-And many thanks to [bgoncharuck](https://github.com/bgoncharuck) for doing the implementation.
+Many thanks to [bgoncharuck](https://github.com/bgoncharuck) for the implementation.

-Thanks to the project [flag-icons](https://github.com/lipis/flag-icons) for providing the required SVG flags.
+Acknowledgments to the [flag-icons](https://github.com/lipis/flag-icons) project for providing the necessary SVG flags.

 ## Alternatives